Rights of Recipients

 - Not working during your scheduled class times.

-- Carefully monitor your earnings so you don t exceed your award for the academic year.
+- Carefully monitor your earnings so you do not exceed your award for the academic year.

-- Maintain enrollment in at least 6 units each semester while participating in the FWS program.
+- Maintain enrollment in at least 6 program applicable credit hours each semester while participating in the FWS program.

 - Maintain Satisfactory Academic Progress.